Federated Group: Advertising

+Federated is remembered for its advertising.
+Shadoe Stevens began playing the "Fred R. Rated" character for Federated Group in 1982 and eventually appeared in more than 1,000 commercials.
+The commercials were similar to east coast chain Crazy Eddie.
+The offbeat style of the commercials, and Federated's expansion, contributed to a profit of 10.3 million in 1986.
+One commercial had Stevens tell viewers that rabid frogs had eaten the company's warehouse and they were passing the savings on to the customers.
+Sales went up by 30 percent after that spot and Federated Group nominated itself for Adweek magazine's annual "Bad Advertising" issue.

+Chairman Schwartz described the advertising this way during a 1984 Morgan Stanley seminar :

+Our company has become very well known because we use a very tongue-in-cheek, humorous television campaign featuring the antics of two very zany characters called "Fred" and "Freda Rated", whose skits have earned the reputation of being more entertaining and exciting than the programming which surrounds them.

+By 1987 the company had expanded to 67 stores, but was losing some of the Southern California market to Circuit City.
+Federated Group began to tone down much of its Fred Rated advertising and began looking for a new image.Federated commercials had inspired imitators.

-Atari
+Sale to Atari

-Atari purchased Federated Group to gain retail shelf space since many retailers had shunned the company’s products after being hurt by the collapse of Atari’s video game business.
+Federated Group began to lose money in August 1987, so Schwartz decided to sell the company to Atari for US$67.3 million.
+Atari purchased Federated Group to gain retail shelf space since many retailers had shunned the company's products after being hurt by the collapse of Atari's video game business.
 The deal made sense for Atari since Federated Group could provide their expertise to sell more computers.
 In 1988, Atari filed a lawsuit claiming that it was defrauded of US$43 million when it bought Federated Group.
-The lawsuit charged that Wilfred Schwartz and other Federated Group officers conspired to misrepresent the value of the company’s assets.
+The lawsuit charged that Wilfred Schwartz and other Federated Group officers conspired to misrepresent the value of the company's assets.

 In November 1989, Atari agreed to sell 26 Federated Group stores in Los Angeles and San Diego to Silo after announcing a loss of nearly US$85 million earlier that year.
 The remaining stores began liquidation sales in December 1989 and were closed four to five months later.

-Silo
+Sale to Silo

 Silo opened stores in San Diego in 1976 and had been looking for an opportunity to expand into the Los Angeles market.
 Federated Group's 21 stores in Los Angeles and Orange counties and five stores in San Diego were reopened under the Silo name in 1990.

 In January 1994, Silo closed nine former Federated Group stores in Los Angeles, the same year that Best Buy later entered the market.
 Silo filed for bankruptcy in December 1995 and closed all of its stores.